With a degree in early childhood studies, graduates can make a difference in a variety of fields from education and health to childcare

 Location of employment

-Early childhood studies graduates were working in various locations across the UK, with London accounting for the largest proportion at 17.3%.
-The South East was the second most common location, with areas like West Sussex, Buckinghamshire and Oxfordshire being particularly popular.
-Individuals also found work in Birmingham, Walsall and Warwickshire, making the West Midlands an appealing location.
+Early childhood studies graduates were employed across the UK, with London accounting for the largest share (18.9%).
+The South East was the second most common destination, particularly areas such as Kent, Oxfordshire and West Sussex.
+Graduates also frequently reported working in Warwickshire, Worcestershire and Herefordshire, making the West Midlands another notable employment location.

 Salaries